 Prevent 530,000 Americans from declaring bankruptcy due to medical bills.

 Medicare for all will help people access the reproductive services they need.
 Right now, many people are not able to safely seek an abortion because it is too expensive.
 Under Medicare For All, abortion services would be covered for every person regardless of socioeconomic status.
-77% of Americans want abortion to remain safe and legal, and Done Waiting will fight to uphold their Constitutional right to make decisions about their own bodies.
+77% of Americans want abortion to remain safe and legal, and Done Waiting will fight to uphold everyone's Constitutional right to make decisions about their own bodies.

 Prescription Drug Pricing

-In the last ten years, out-of-pocket prices per prescription of insulin has doubled and the overall cost of insulin has tripled.
+In the last ten years, out-of-pocket prices per prescription of insulin have doubled and the overall cost of insulin has tripled.
 Americans are dying as a result of this pharmaceutical greed: one in four diabetics report underuse of insulin because of cost-related factors.
 In addition to saving lives, Medicare for All would put extra money in consumers’ pockets.
 The time for Medicare for All is now.
 Let’s save trillions of dollars and guarantee every American equal access to healthcare.